mawada-abakar/HackBio-Biocoding-02-2025/README.md

 -Identify upregulated and downregulated genes.

--Investigate the biological functions of top differentially expressed genes.
+-Investigate the biological functions of the top differentially expressed genes.

 🔹Solution Approach: